(A Primer for Homeowners)

 – Protection of values of homes within the development by assuring funds are available to rebuild, repair or reconstruct following an insured loss.

-– Additional insurance carried by the Association should consist of a Fidelity Bond and Directors & Officers Liability.
+– An additional HOA insurance policy carried by the Association should consist of a Fidelity Bond and Directors & Officers Liability.
 The vast majority of Associations do not carry insurance coverage for the damage of earthquake.
 Flood insurance is generally procured if the Association is in a known flood zone and if required as a condition of lending by the mortgage industry.

-All owners are advised to purchase insurance to cover their own personal property and liability within their units, and to seek the advice of a knowledgeable insurance expert as to coverage that may be available to offer additional protection, as needed, for accidents in the common area.
+All owners are advised to purchase their own insurance policy to cover their own personal property and liability within their units and to seek the advice of a knowledgeable insurance expert as to coverage that may be available to offer additional protection, as needed, for accidents in the common area.
 Please review section on “Individual Owner’s Responsibility.”

-All claims for damage from an insurable loss under the Association’s policy must be reported to Management or the Board of Directors.
+All claims for damages from an insurable loss under the Association’s HOA insurance policy must be reported to Management or the Board of Directors.
 Complete information regarding the loss must be provided to the Association Manager.
 The Association’s carrier will only process claims submitted through the Management Office or from the Board of Directors.

 PROOF OF INSURANCE